scottcarver/wp-inquirist/README.md

 ## 🧐 How Does it Work?

-This plugin searches your active theme directory for a JSON file, reads it's "plugins" array and uses it in the the TGMPA registration function!
+This plugin searches your active theme directory for a JSON file, reads it's "plugins" array and uses it in the TGMPA registration function!

 1) `theme-plugins.json` (first choice)
 2) `theme.json` (second choice)